Blame the Hero: Premise

 Elmer searches the kitchen for Blame, finding him behind a table.
 Blame throws a can next to Elmer to distract him, and then throws another directly at him.
-Outside, Kickler, has Hitler at gunpoint, and his wife and dog show up with guns.
-She shoots both, but is overpowered by Hitler, who takes off her wig to reveal she is not blonde before killing her.
-In the kitchen, Blame is overpowered and on the ground, and Hitler attepts to shoot him, but has no bullets left.
-Because Blame is overpowered, he summons Abraham Lincoln from the time machine, right before he cured cancer.
+Outside, Kickler has Hitler at gunpoint, and his wife and dog show up with guns.
+She shoots both but is overpowered by Hitler, who takes off her wig to reveal she is not blonde before killing her.
+In the kitchen, Blame is overpowered and on the ground, and Hitler attempts to shoot him but has no bullets left.
+Because Blame is overpowered, he summons Abraham Lincoln from the time machine, right before he cures cancer.
 Because he summoned him, the time machine was on the ground, and a fight between Elmer and Blame ensues.
 Lincoln and Hitler join in the fight on the sides of Blame and Elmer, respectively.
 The time machine is hit against a wall in the scuffle and malfunctions, sending Hitler and Lincoln to when Tankthrust proposed to Worst.
 They intervene just at the point where Worst vomits on Tankthrust's heart, leading to the apocalypse.
-Worst takes Tankthrust's kife and stabs Hitler, believing it would make his dad proud.
-However, his dad is unenthusiastic and leaves to chane identities, ashamed of his son.
-This leads Tankthrust to not need a heart, where she says she learned she didn't from Hitler's, "How to Rule A Nation of Stupid People."
+Worst takes Tankthrust's knife and stabs Hitler, believing it would make his dad proud.
+However, his dad is unenthusiastic and leaves to change identities, ashamed of his son.
+This leads Tankthrust to not need a heart, where she says she learned she didn't from Hitler's, "How to Rule A Nation of Stupid People".